-Silhouette Island is located approx 20 km (12 ml) northwest of Mahe Island, Seychelles.
-It is ranked country's 3rd largest island, with total area approx 20 km2 (8 ml2) and population under 300.
+Silhouette Island is located approx 20 km (12 mi) northwest of Mahe Island, Seychelles.
+It is ranked the country's 3rd largest island, with total area approx 20 km2 (8 mi2) and population under 300.
+The island's main settlement (La Passe) has a Hilton Hotel (Hilton Seychelles Labriz).

-- Island's main settlement (La Passe) has also a Hilton Hotel.
 The island is mountainous, with 5 peaks over 500 m (1600 ft).
-Highest elevation point (Mt Dauban) is 751 m (2464 ft) above sea level.
+The highest elevation point (Mt Dauban) is 751 m (2464 ft) above sea level.
 This also makes Silhouette one of Seychelles islands with most dramatic scenery.

-- In 1609, the crew of English East India Company's ship Ascension were the first Europeans to step on the island.
+In 1609, the crew of the ship Ascension (owned by the East India Company) were the first Europeans to step on the island.

-- From mid-19th century until 1960, the island was privately-owned - by Dauban family (from France).
+From the mid-19th century until 1960, the island was privately-owned (by the Dauban family, from France).
 In 1830 they settled in Mauritius.
-They developed extensive plantations here.
-Several family members were buried here.
-Family's extensive business ventures earned it the nickname "Rothschilds of the Indian Ocean".
+Here, the Daubans developed extensive plantations.
+Their extensive business ventures earned it the family the nickname "Rothschilds of the Indian Ocean".

-- The era of Dauban family came to an end after Henri Dauban sold the island to a French group, which in 1983 sold it to Seychelles.
+The era of the Daubans came to an end after Henri Dauban sold the island to a French group, which in 1983 sold it to Seychelles.
 A small hotel was built, later replaced by Labriz Resort (soon acquired by Hilton Hotels and Resorts).
-Dauban plantation house was restored.
+Dauban's plantation house was restored.

 Silhouette Island cruise terminal

 Cruise ships to Silhouette Island dock (anchor) at La Passe, port village on the eastern coast.